New York, California, 14 other states sue Trump in Ninth Circuit over emergency declaration

 The litigation additionally includes allegations that Trump is violating the National Environmental Policy Act, by planning to build a wall that could impact the environment without first completing the necessary environmental impact reports.

+The attorneys general specifically argue that the border wall does not “require[] use of the armed forces," as required under 10 U.S.C. section 2808, the federal law which governs construction projects during national emergencies.
+Acting Defense Secretary Patrick Shanahan reportedly said this week he isn't sure there is a military necessity at the border, or how much the agency would need to spend.

-The states argue they have standing to sue the administration largely because, they allege, the federal funds could have been spent on their defense.
+The states contend they have standing to sue the administration largely because, they allege, the federal funds could have been spent on their defense.
 "Maine is aggrieved by the actions of Defendants and has standing to bring this action because of the injury to the State and its residents caused by Defendants’ reduction of federal defense spending in Maine due to diversion of funding to the border wall," one section of the suit reads.

-"California is aggrieved by the actions of Defendants and has standing to bring this action because of the injury due to the loss of federal drug interdiction, counter-narcotic, and lawenforcement funding to the State caused by Defendants’ diversion of funding," reads another paragraph.
+"California is aggrieved by the actions of Defendants and has standing to bring this action because of the injury due to the loss of federal drug interdiction, counter-narcotic, and law enforcement funding to the State caused by Defendants’ diversion of funding," reads another paragraph.

+In addition to Maine, California, and New York, the group of states also includes Delaware, Oregon, Hawaii, Colorado, Connecticut, Illinois, Maryland, Michigan, Minnesota, Virginia, Nevada, New Jersey, New Mexico.

 “Declaring a National Emergency when one does not exist is immoral and illegal,” New York Attorney General Letitia James, who previously vowed to use "every area of the law" to investigate Trump and his family, said in a statement.
 “Diverting necessary funds from real emergencies, crime-fighting activities, and military construction projects usurps Congressional power and will hurt Americans across the country.
 We will not stand for this abuse of power and will fight using every tool at our disposal.”